racoelhosilva/PFL_replica/README.md

 All the information stored is useful for at least one aspect of the game, whether it is related to the game logic and rules or the visualization.

 The board is represented using the `board` functor, which contains the board tiles and size.
-The latter is used to allow flexible board sizes, even though it is not used since the board has a fixed 8x8 size, according to the game rules.
+The latter is used to allow flexible board sizes more efficiently, even though the game only allows a fixed 8x8 size board.
 For a board of size N, Tiles is a list matrix of N x N tiles, where each tile can be one of five atoms: `empty` (empty space), `white_piece` (normal white piece), `black_piece` (normal black piece), `white_king` (white king piece) and `black_king` (black king piece).

 The game state also contains the following attributes: